igorbarinov/ethereum-nodes-docker/README.md

 In few commands: (thx to docker compose ;)
 - run both clients (parity & geth)
 - check accounts and status
-- make a transaction (transfert test eth)
+- make a transaction in python (transfert test eth between the nodes)

 I use this setup for production
-- data stays on host for easy version migration
+- Data stays on host volumes: container nodes can be destroy without lossing the data --> easy version migration
 - Auto unlock wallets when container is starting (please use firewall to protect your prod nodes!)

 # 0. Prerequisit: